Dwight Hall Staff

-Reporting to the Board of Directors, the Executive Director leads Dwight Hall’s activities to accomplish its core mission and is responsible for the day-to-day operations of Dwight Hall.
+Reporting to the Board of Directors, the Executive Director and General Secretary leads Dwight Hall’s activities to accomplish its core mission and is responsible for the day-to-day operations of Dwight Hall.
 The Executive Director, leading a professional full-time staff, is charged with providing managerial oversight and strategic leadership, supporting and complementing the student leadership team that changes annually.
 The Executive Director is also responsible for coordinating program development, education and training, program and financial management, Yale and community relations, and institutional advancement.

 Available by appointment in Room 106 and by email

 The Director of Finance is responsible for the comprehensive management of Dwight Hall at Yale resources.
 Directing overall financial activities of the organization, this position is responsible for the organization’s overall fiscal integrity.
 This position supports business operations, including preparing budgets, developing systems for financial reporting and internal controls, and leading the organization through audits.
 With close communication with the Finance and Audit Committees of the Board of Directors, this position also works closely with day-to-day operations and acts as a consultant to students on financial members.